santhosh-tekuri/notes/algorithms/stack/infix_to_postfix.md

       else
           stack.pop(); // discarding '('
       ```
-* one line 16, if we encounter left parentheses, then there are mismatched parentheses
+* one line 16, if we encounter left parenthesis, then there are mismatched parentheses

 ## Unary Operators: